AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 Is Too Large a UV Sterilizer a Problem?

-In my view spending more for say a 36 Watt UV connect with a 300 gph water pump flow will produce 8.33 gph per watt, however this does not generally produce much better results than 20 gph per watt.
-While it may be true that parasites such as Cryptocaryon (marine Ich), are more readily killed at this rate, this is not an established fact either (as of writing this).
-I find that UV Sterilizers help control Ich or similar parasites not by killing them, but by improving water quality such as Redox which in turns improves the fish’ natural resistance allowing treatments or other measure to eradicate a given parasite infestation.
+I find that UV Sterilizers often help control Ich or similar parasites not by killing them, but by improving water quality such as lowering oxidative stress via an improved Redox balance which in turns improves the fish’ natural resistance allowing treatments or other measure to eradicate a given parasite infestation.

 WHAT IS A QUALITY UV?